h15200/notes/system-design.md

 ### Message Queue / Brokers

+- a message queue is used by a service to just say "ok we got the request, but we won't try to do it now and will instead put it on a todo list".
+This ensures that the servcer doesn't get overloaded and the requests are never lost, for the price of delayed processing
 - very similar to load balancing (with health server heartbeat checks) but the main difference being message queues are ASYNCHRONOUS for time consuming tasks and load balancing is SYNCHRONOUS
 - a COMBINATION of services that include having a NOTIFIER that keeps track of which servers are healthy (heartbeat sent to notifier)
+- a variety of ways that this can be handled.
+For example, you can just tell the client "ok we did it!" while in reality it's happening a little after
 - The notifier also has access to a db that keeps a queue of asynchronous tasks to persist tasks
 - queues are used to effectively manage requests in a large-scale distributed system to allow us to decouple our processes and distribute/throttle processing load.
 - because it's async, it frees up the requester from the process